 - 3.1 Science and technology is crucial to the full and effective implementation of the Convention, with scientific and technological underpinnings found throughout its articles.
 The OPCW's operating environment is one of increasingly rapid scientific and technological advancement that influences political, social, and economic change.
 This external environment affects how the OPCW operates both externally and internally.
-The worldwide diffusion and globalisation of scientific knowledge demands scientific literacy and the ability to bring practical scientific advice into decision making. - 3.2 The Convention itself recognises the influence of science and technology and stipulates that the review of its operation should take into account scientific and technological developments.
+The worldwide diffusion and globalisation of scientific advice into decision making.
+Furthermore, scientific and technological issues intersect with the work of units across the Secretariat. - 3.2 The Convention itself recognises the influence of science and technology and stipulates that the review of its operation should take into account scientific and technological developments.
 The Convention provides the Director-General with a Scientific Advisory Board (SAB) to allow him to render specialised advice in areas of science and technology to the Conference, the Council, and States Parties.
-Furthermore, in undertaking its verification activities, the OPCW, through the Convention, shall consider measures to make use of advances in science and technology.
-Finally, scientific and technological issues intersect with the work of units across the Secretariat. - 3.3 Given current security concerns and the rapid pace of technological change, the need for scientific expertise and literacy in chemical disarmament has never been greater.
-In this regard, effective implementation requires active engagement with scientific professionals, an efficient and responsive scientific advisory mechanism, the consideration of technological change as an opportunity to enhance capabilities, and a strong science-policymaker partnership.
+The OPCW, in undertaking its verification activities under the Convention, shall consider measures to make use of advances in science and technology. - 3.3 Given current security concerns and the rapid pace of technological change, the need for scientific expertise and literacy in chemical disarmament has never been greater.
+In this regard, effective implementation requires active engagement with scientific professionals, an efficient and responsive scientific advisory mechanism, the consideration of technological change as an opportunity to enhance capability, and a strong science-policymaker partnership.